alexey-izmaylov/tenant-security/README.md

 ### Application start
 At the start application
-1. loads available Istio roles having `type=tenant-template` label or default [ServiceRole.yaml](src/main/resources/ServiceRole.yaml)
+- loads available Istio roles having `type=tenant-template` label or default [ServiceRole.yaml](src/main/resources/ServiceRole.yaml)
-2. creates realm, client in Keycloak
+- creates realm, client in Keycloak
-3. configures Keycloak to include user roles into token that is validated by Istio sidecars.
+- configures Keycloak to include user roles into token (that is validated by Istio sidecars).
-4. optionally creates initial user and role in Keycloak
+- optionally creates initial user and role in Keycloak

 ### Design
 Future improvements can bring more flexible solutions: